Rombout Frieling loves to tackle challenges of physical interaction.

 Rombout started to move in the Netherlands in 1983.

-When not making, Rombout moves on skis over mountains or flies a kite over the sea.
+When not making, Rombout climbs on skis over mountains or flies a kite over the sea.

 GB1018349.9 - Coffee brewing method